kathrynfisher3700/theCodeQuiz/README.md

 A goal is to start the quiz when you click "Click Here to Start Timer".
 For now, your timer starts when you load the page and the first question is loaded.

-When you answer the question, the button you chose will flash GREEN for correct or RED for incorrect.
+When you answer the question, the button you chose will flash 🟩GREEN for correct or 🟥RED for incorrect.

 The timer begins at 75seconds.
 With each correct answer, 10sec is removed; with each incorrect answer, 10sec is added.
 The goal is to recieve the lowest time possible.